 If you are active duty or retired military, you should always ask if there is a military discount (be sure to carry your ID with you and have it available at check-in).
 Often the military discounts are among the best offered by hotels.
 Most of the major hotel chains offer military rates, though you may have to call the hotel directly, since these rates don’t show up on most of the hotel websites.
 Thanks to John G for the tip!

 Priceline is a service that allows you to bid on hotel rooms, airfares and rental cars.
 (Note: Priceline is making it harder and harder to find the bidding area of its site: be sure to click on “Name Your Own Price” to get the real deals.)
-There are some amazing bargains to be had through Priceline and I use it myself to bid on hotels all the time!
-I always choose hotels in the 3 star or higher category, and I’ve never been disappointed.
-I have used Priceline successfully in Anaheim and was very pleased with the results.
+There are some amazing bargains to be had through Priceline and we use it ourselves to bid on hotels all the time!
+We always choose hotels in the 3 star or higher category, and we’ve so far never been disappointed.
+Mary has used Priceline successfully in Anaheim and was very pleased with the results.
 3 and 3.5 star hotels near Disneyland can often be had for about $45-$55 per night!

 With Priceline you won’t get to pick the exact hotel, and it’s critical to keep in mind that once you’ve made your bid, there is no going back.
 If it is accepted, you will be charged for the room immediately and there are no refunds or exchanges allowed.
 However, you can pick the general location (first choice is “Disneyland vicinity” hotels — anything else will be quite far away) and the number of “stars” (meaning the level of service and accommodations) you’d like.